Almond Health Benefits Explained: Almond Joy!

-- Too much manganese – while your body does need manganese for your metabolism, nerve function, blood sugar, and calcium absorption, if you are already taking medication to increase manganese levels in your body, you don’t want to be eating too many almonds, as this could cause nerve damage.
+- Too much manganese – while your body does need manganese for your metabolism, nerve function, blood sugar, and calcium absorption, if you are already taking medication to increase manganese levels in your body, you don’t want to be eating too many, as this could cause nerve damage.
 It can also interfere with the function of medication, such as blood pressure medication.
 So it’s important to keep your almond consumption under control.

-- Vitamin E Overdose – again, this is ‘too much of a good thing’; while Vitamin E is an essential antioxidant, if you already have a high-Vitamin E diet, be careful not to overdo it with almonds.
+- Vitamin E Overdose – again, this is ‘too much of a good thing’; while Vitamin E is an essential antioxidant, if you already have a high-Vitamin E diet, be careful not to overdo it with them.
 Too much Vitamin E can cause uncomfortable symptoms, such as blurred vision, headaches and diarrhoea.

-- Possible allergic reaction – if you are allergic to almonds, you may experience the following symptoms: abdominal pain, diarrhoea, cramps, nasal congestion/ runny nose, difficulty swallowing, nausea and vomiting, and/or itchy mouth, throat, eyes, skin or any other area.
+- Possible allergic reaction – if you are allergic to them, you may experience the following symptoms: abdominal pain, diarrhoea, cramps, nasal congestion/ runny nose, difficulty swallowing, nausea and vomiting, and/or itchy mouth, throat, eyes, skin or any other area.

 All things considered, there really is no reason to not be including almonds into your diet.
 You only need a single ounce a day to reap their amazing benefits for all areas of your health – and they’re so delicious and easy to eat!
-You can take care of yourself in a lot of ways – try fire safety for example! – and almonds are a great place to start.
+You can take care of yourself in a lot of ways – try fire safety for example! – and they’re a great place to start.

 Next time you reach for a snack between meals, skip over the cookie; it’ll only fill you up for a couple of minutes and leave you craving more sugar.
 Instead, try a handful of almonds – and see if that can’t tide you over ‘til your next meal.